MacBook Pro Specs

-The MacBook Pro is for serious users who like to work and play on the go.
-This lineup features more processing power and generally the best overall laptop in Apple’s lineup.
+The MacBook Pro is for power users who like to work and play on the go.
+This lineup features more processing power and is generally the best overall laptop in Apple’s lineup.
 Many people like Apple products.
 This is supported by extensive data from a number of Fortune 500 corporations.
 According to a survey, iOS devices are now used by 98 percent of Fortune 500 businesses.
 Furthermore, these same businesses are considering making the transition to Mac computers.

 MacBook Pro models can be optioned with various parts to suit any need.
 The latest models have the option of running dedicated graphics cards, 2 terabytes of SDD storage and, a digital command bar that replaced the top row of keys on the keyboard.